The 50th Anniversary of US Wildlife Conservation stamps!

 For more info on above 1956 US Wildlife Conservation Stamps (First Day of Issue, stamps sold, etc.), look Here.

-1946-47 1 Dollar Federal Duck Stamp - Redheads by Artist Bob Hines Original artwork for the 1946-47 Federal Duck Stamps and Prints 1957 US 3 Cent Wildlife Conservation Whooping Crane Postage Stamp
+1946-47 Federal Duck Stamp - 1 Dollar Redheads by Artist Bob Hines Original artwork for 1946-47 Federal Duck Stamps and Prints.
+1957 US 3 Cent Wildlife Conservation Whooping Crane Postage Stamp.

 For pricing info on above 1946-47 Federal Duck Stamp (Scott RW13 Redheads by Bob Hines), take a look Here.